SteelCompendium/data-gen/Draw Steel Rules.md

 Each martial kit has a weapon category that indicates the types of weapons you wield while using the kit.
 You can use any ability with the Weapon keyword even if your kit doesn’t have a weapon, but you don’t get to apply your kit’s bonuses to that ability.

+#### NONE

-- **None:** If a kit uses no weapons, then you don’t wield any weapons effectively, not even your own fists and feet.
+If a kit uses no weapons, then you don’t wield any weapons effectively, not even your own fists and feet.

+#### BOW

-- **Bow:** Bows cover any weapon used to fire an arrow or bolt projectile.
+Bows cover any weapon used to fire an arrow or bolt projectile.
 This includes crossbows, longbows, and shortbows.
 You don’t need to track mundane ammunition for these weapons, unless the Director says otherwise.

+#### ENSNARING WEAPON

-- **Ensnaring Weapon:** Ensnaring weapons include bolas, nets, and other weapons made to capture an enemy and hold them in place.
+Ensnaring weapons include bolas, nets, and other weapons made to capture an enemy and hold them in place.

+#### HEAVY WEAPON

-- **Heavy Weapon:** Heavy weapons are two-handed melee weapons with weighty bladed or bludgeoning heads, made to seriously harm or kill enemies in a single mighty blow.
+Heavy weapons are two-handed melee weapons with weighty bladed or bludgeoning heads, made to seriously harm or kill enemies in a single mighty blow.
 Greatswords, greataxes, mauls, and morningstars are all examples of heavy weapons.

+#### LIGHT WEAPON

-- **Light Weapon:** Light weapons are one-handed melee weapons that can be used to make several strikes in rapid succession.
+Light weapons are one-handed melee weapons that can be used to make several strikes in rapid succession.
 Many such weapons can be thrown or used as an off-hand defensive weapon.
 Daggers, shortswords, rapiers, and throwing hammers are typical light weapons.

 If your kit uses a light weapon, you can wield two light weapons at a time.

-### MEDIUM WEAPON
+#### MEDIUM WEAPON

 Medium weapons are one-handed melee weapons that can be carried into battle while leaving one hand free, or while using that hand to hold a shield or implement.
 Battleaxes, clubs, longswords, and warhammers are medium weapons.

-### POLEARM
+#### POLEARM

 Polearms are two-handed melee weapons with long hafts that increase the wielder’s reach.
 They include glaives, halberds, longspears, and quarterstaffs.

-### UNARMED STRIKE
+#### UNARMED STRIKE

 Any kit that uses unarmed strikes allows you to use your body as a weapon.
 Punches, kicks, eye gouges, and the like are your forte.

-### WHIP
+#### WHIP

 Whip weapons include the standard whip, but also include spiked chains, flails, and any similarly long and flexible melee weapon.

-### IMPROVISED WEAPONS
+#### IMPROVISED WEAPONS

-Improvised weapons include rocks, bottles, plates, furniture, and anything else you pick up that can be bashed, hurled, or stabbed into an enemy.
+> Improvised weapons include rocks, bottles, plates, furniture, and anything else you pick up that can be bashed, hurled, or stabbed into an enemy.
 As well, any weapons that aren’t part of your kit count as improvised weapons for you.
 If you’re not using a kit with unarmed strikes, then your feet and fists are improvised weapons.
+>

-Improvised weapons can be used to make attacks with the Weapon keyword that you gain from your class, though not from your kit.
+> Improvised weapons can be used to make attacks with the Weapon keyword that you gain from your class, though not from your kit.
 They add no special bonuses from your kit to the attack.
 Many melee-focused heroes choose a kit that maximizes their melee capabilities, then make ranged free strikes with improvised weapons.

 ### KIT IMPLEMENT MATERIALS